 Meteorologists classify air masses according to the latitude at which they develop and whether they develop over land or over the ocean.
 Arctic and Antarctic air masses develop at the highest latitudes, polar air masses at slightly lower ones, followed by tropical ones and finally equatorial air masses.

 Warm air has a tendency to rise, and the trade winds that prevail near the equator push it into the cooler upper atmosphere, where the moisture condenses into ice crystals and turns into rain as it falls to the ground.
 Consequently, thunderstorms are frequent in regions dominated by equatorial air masses.

 Wind and Rain

-The air at the equator is the hottest on Earth, and its tendency to rise into the upper atmosphere creates areas of low pressure.
+The air at the Equator is, on average, the hottest on Earth, and its tendency to rise into the upper atmosphere creates areas of low pressure.
 As a result, cooler air rushes in from higher latitudes to fill the semivacuum, creating strong and consistent winds.
-These winds tend to die out near near degrees latitude to become weak and variable.
+These winds tend to die out near lower degrees latitude to become weak and variable.

-Hot temperatures at the equator can drive saturated water into the upper atmosphere at an accelerated rate, creating strong winds as cooler air rushes in to replace it.
-If this occurs far enough from the equator, the Coriolis force caused by the Earth's rotation deflects the winds, and they can begin to spiral around an central point of low pressure, called the eye.
+Hot temperatures at the Equator can drive saturated water into the upper atmosphere at an accelerated rate, creating strong winds as cooler air rushes in to replace it.
+If this occurs far enough from the equator, the Coriolis force caused by the Earth's rotation deflects the winds, and they can begin to spiral around a central point of low pressure, called the eye.

 When the wind speeds reach 62 kilometers per hour (39 miles per hour), a tropical storm is born, and if the wind speed increases to 119 kilometers per hour (74 miles per hour), it becomes a hurricane or cyclone.
 Tropical cyclones, extratropical cyclones and tornadoes are all types of cyclones.
 They are distinguished from one another by top wind speeds and where they form.